d-german/code-quality-design/Writerside/topics/Utilizing-Record-Structs-for-Enhanced-Performance-in-NET.md

-# Utilizing Record Structs for Enhanced Performance in .NET
+# Using Record Structs for Enhanced Performance in .NET

 When developing DTOs or Value Objects in .NET, consider the adoption of `record struct`s instead of traditional `record`s (which are classes).